ubccr/ccrdocs/pages/hpc/storage.md

     - **Project directories for Roswell Park users:**
         - Directories for individual research groups found in `/projects/rpci`
         - Use ColdFront to request an allocation for the 'Project Storage' resource
-        - Quotas are listed on individual allocations in ColdFront & can be viewed on the systems as described in the [Checking Quotas section below](#checking-quotas)
+        - Quotas are listed on individual allocations in ColdFront.
+Usage can be viewed on the systems as described in the [Checking Quotas section below](#checking-quotas)
         - RPCI IT staff are responsible for dividing up the storage purchased from CCR.
 Please contact them if you'd like your quota increased
         - ==**NO RPCI DIRECTORIES ARE BACKED UP**==